kubernetes-sigs/aws-encryption-provider/README.md

-Once you have deployed the encryption provider on all the same nodes as your API servers, you will need to update the kube-apiserver to use the encryption provider by setting the `--encryption-provider` flag and with the path to your encryption configuration file.
+Once you have deployed the encryption provider on all the same nodes as your API servers, you will need to update the kube-apiserver to use the encryption provider by setting the `--encryption-provider-config` flag and with the path to your encryption configuration file.
 Below is an example:

 ```yaml